the-vtex-files/the-vtex-files.github.io/capacitor.md

-A condenser capsule viable in boiling temperatures. the woman without a clue how long she has spent there forever alone in hell
-and dreams she is still alive and doing honest farmwork the warrior hero sets fire to the city she once risked her life to save.

-the man buried her bones long time ago t the frontline of subsurface
-'be all that you can be'
-too many corpses in the street , 'lit at random' cool hbby, makng other life smiserable
+A condenser capsule still functions in high temperatures.                  the woman has no clue how long she spent there stripped from past and future, dwelling in the ever-present and dreams she is still alive and doing honest farmwork only left with the stench of living death. some time ago the man stole her bones and put them inside the capacitor. he had to rip of the flesh of her limbs and macerate, tear her body into chunks to keep a small amount of energy resistors charge and decharge her casket

-the apparent sun is the true sun as seen by an observer on the moon. local true solar time (LTST). a compass is needed
+The apparent sun is the true sun as seen by an observer on the moon. a compass is is not needed, he thinks, some sticks will do, maybe her bones, to determine the cardinal points and true solar time. his blood now frozen from duty at the frontline of subsurface a fire would be great to get some warmth, he thinks oscillating bones will send signals the ground to find her

-in the blood is iron, 'lava kneaded by subterranean forces, seeking an outlet. the capacitor keeper of a tiny amount of electric energy heat is energy what happens if a resistor comes into play?

-Energy is one of the primary constituents of the universe. it is conserved throughout the physical universe never created (so this has no past), always dynamic
+the demon with a ribcage of gold and claws of copper told the emperor a gold-plated infectious intelligible lie it was a trap to take over underneath, the superman lives on the unintelligible truth

+send it in chunks to various labs for analysis.